Bitshala-Classrooms/BPD-week-5-assignment/README.md

 ## Requirements
 ### Input
 - You have to calculate the total balance of the addresses generated from the descriptor: `wpkh(tpubD6NzVbkrYhZ4XgiXtGrdW5XDAPFCL9h7we1vwNCpn8tGbBcgfVYjXyhWo4E1xkh56hjod1RhGjxbaTLV3X4FyWuejifB9jusQ46QzG87VKp/*)`.
-- Esplora API is available locally on: `https://localhost:8094/regtest/api/`.
-Read the [Esplora API documentation](https://github.com/Blockstream/esplora/blob/master/API.md) for more information.
+- After running the `docker-compose`, Esplora API will be available locally on: `https://localhost:8094/regtest/api/`.
+Read the [Esplora API documentation](https://github.com/Blockstream/esplora/blob/master/API.md) for more information and the specific API calls you will need.
+See the instructions below for running `docker-compose`.

 ### Output
 Your script must generate an output file named `out.txt` with a single line containing the total balance of the addresses in Bitcoin (BTC).